shohamlab/usnm2p/README.md

 ### Processing steps

 The raw data is typically processed in different successive steps, described below.

+1. **Pre-processing**: this consists of multiple steps to convert raw, single-frame TIF files into chronologically organized, stacked (i.e. multi-frame) TIF files that can be presented to our functional segmentation algorithm.
+This pre-processing consists of multiple steps:
-1. **Stacking**: raw TIF images are assembled into stacked TIF files containing all the frames of an entire run.
+	- **Stacking**: raw TIF images are assembled into stacked TIF files containing all the frames of an entire run.
 Each resulting stacked TIF file should contain a 1600x256x256 uint16 array and is named after the directory containing the corresponding individual TIF files.
+	- **Substitution of stimulus frames**: frames acquired during sonication periods are typically "polluted" with a large amount of noise, making it virtually impossble to reliably detect regiosn of interest and extract their activity.
+Therefore, these frames are substituted by their preceding (unpolluted) frames.

-2. **Denoising**: the main aim of this step is to remove Speckle noise present in raw microscope aqcuisitions.
+	- **Denoising**: the aim of this step is to remove the Speckle noise present in raw microscope aqcuisition frames.
 To this end, we use a modified implementation of the Kalman filter [2].
 The main parameter influencing the outcome of this processing step is the *specified filter gain* (`G`).
-From collective experience, it seems that values around 0.5 work well when using GCaMP6s as a fluorescence reporter.
+From collective experience and cmomparative visual inspections, it seems that values around 0.5 work well when using GCaMP6s as a fluorescence reporter.

-3. **Functional segmentation**: the denoised TIF stacks are fed into the *suite2p* pipeline to extract cell-specific fluorescence timeseries.
-This consists of several substeps:
+2. **Functional segmentation**: the denoised TIF stacks are fed into the *suite2p* pipeline to extract cell-specific fluorescence timeseries.
+This consists of several sub-steps:
-	- conversion from TIF to binary data
+	- conversion from TIF to binary data "movie"
-	- motion correction & image registration (optional, can be rigid or non-rigid)
+	- motion correction using (rigid & non-rigid) movie registration
-	- denoising using principal component analysis (optional)
+	- movie projection at various spatial scales to compute a "correlation map"
+	- iterative peak detection on correlation map, and extension around these peaks to determine regions of interest (ROIs)
-	- regions of interest (ROIs) detection over contaminating signals originating from the surrounding neuropil (i.e. axons & dendrites located outside of the plane of interest but in the acquisition volume)
+	- extraction of associated "neuropil" areas around each ROI (contaning contaminating signals originating from axons & dendrites located outside of the plane of interest but in the acquisition volume)
-	- ROI labelling into cell (i.e. soma) and non-cell (e.g. axons, dendrites...)
-ROIs, using a naive Bayes classifier trained on cortical data to identify cells based on extracted features of ROI activity (skewness, variance, correlation to surrounding pixels) and anatomy (area, aspect ratio).
+	- ROI classification into cell (i.e. soma) and non-cell (e.g. axons, dendrites...)
+ROIs based on extracted features of ROI activity (skewness, variance, correlation to surrounding pixels) and anatomy (area, aspect ratio), using a naive Bayes classifier trained on cortical data.
-	- extraction of ROI's calcium fluorescence timecourse
+	- extraction of ROI's calcium fluorescence timecourse and optional spike deconvolution.
-	- spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz)

 **Important**: if multiple stacked TIF files are provided as input, suite2p will **stack them sequentially prior to processing**.
 Therefore, **all stacked TIF files in the input folder must correspond to the same brain region**.